Memorial Neuroscience Institute Helps Khurram Overcome Complex Stroke

 “It was probably the worst day of my life,” said Saima, Khurram's wife.
 “I remember looking straight at him and trying to get his attention.
 He did not know who I was.”

 Khurram was rushed to Memorial Hospital West ER and was immediately taken for a CT scan.
 Neurologist Sean Kenniff, MD, reviewed the scan and described it as “one of the more complex stroke cases I’ve ever seen.”

 Khurram had tears in his carotid artery, causing clot formation, which blocked a major artery in his brain.
 He was having a stroke, and the only option was to perform an emergent surgery to reopen the brain vessel.

-Neurointerventional surgeon Andrey Lima, MD, performed a delicate two-step procedure to repair Khurram's skull base vessel, and later, remove his blood clot.
+A delicate two-step procedure was performed to repair Khurram's skull base vessel, and later, remove his blood clot.